Relatively Cold Weather Forecast Saturday-JMD

 (MENAFN- Jordan News Agency)

-Amman, Mar.16 (Petra) - The weather on Saturday will be relatively cold almost nationwide and warm in the Jordan Valley, the Dead Sea, and Aqaba, Jordan Meteorological Department (JMD) said in its daily update.
+Amman, Mar.
+23 (Petra) -Saturday will see a slight rise in temperatures and the weather will be relatively cold almost countrywide and warm in the Jordan Valley, the Dead Sea, and Aqaba, Jordan Meteorological Department (JMD) said in its daily update.

-On Monday, a significant drop in temperatures is forecast, as an unstable and relatively cold weather is forecast with showers set to fall in Jordan's various regions, which may be often heavy at night, especially in the Kingdom's southern areas, accompanied by thunder and hailstones.
+Downpour is expected to extend occasionally to separate parts of the Kingdom as light showers, JMD said.

-Temperatures also continue to drop on Tuesday with showers forecast in the Kingdom's western parts, which may be often heavy during the day, accompanied by thunder and hailstones with gusts sometimes exceeding speeds of 50 km/h, which cause dust, especially in desert areas.
+On Monday, the weather will be relatively cold almost kingdom-wide and warm in the Jordan Valley, the sea and Aqaba.

-Also today, temperatures in the capital Amman will hit a high of 19 degrees Celsius and a low of 9C, while the port city of Aqaba will reach see a fair 29C during the day, sliding to 17C at night.
+Also today, temperatures in the capital Amman will hit a high of 16 degrees Celsius and a low of 6C, while the port city of Aqaba will see a fair 26C during the day, sliding to 15C at night.

 Legal Disclaimer: